CloudReactor/cloudreactor-procwrapper/README.md

 If your process exits, you have configured the script to retry, and the TTL has expired since the last fetch, proc_wrapper will re-fetch the secrets and resolve them again, for the environment passed to the next invocation of your process.

+### Status Updates

+As your process or function runs, you can send status updates to CloudReactor by using the StatusUpdater class.
+Status updates are shown in the CloudReactor dashboard and allow you to track the current progress of a Task and also how many items are being processed in multiple executions over time.

+In wrapped mode, your application code would send updates to the proc_wrapper prorgram via UDP port 2373 (configurable with the PROC_WRAPPER_STATUS_UPDATE_PORT environment variable).
+If your application code is in python, you can use the provided StatusUpdater class to do this:

+    from proc_wrapper import StatusUpdater

+    with StatusUpdater() as updater:
+        updater.send_update(last_status_message='Starting ...')
+        success_count = 0

+        for i in range(100):
+            try:
+                do_work()
+                success_count += 1
+                updater.send_update(success_count=success_count)
+            except Exception:
+                failed_count += 1
+                updater.send_update(failed_count=failed_count)

+        updater.send_update(last_status_message='Finished!')

 ## Example Project